AndrewdAzotus/adPython/README.md

 All text output is word wrapped and justified to fit on the screen depending on the width of the output terminal.

+**JustifyLine()** and **JustifyText()** perform very similar functions.
+JustifyText() calls JustifyLine() for the actual justification.
+JustifyText takes as its first parm a string of text, this is split into multiple lines of whole words.
+Each line is then passed to JustifyLine() to for alignment.

+Both functions have up to three parms: txt  .. .. .. .. the text to be justified lnWidth .. .. .. the width to justify the text to justify .. .. .. the justification type: left, right, centre or full.
+Note that justify = "full" is not well balanced but it looks well enough.
+If the text begins with  ". " or "o " or "- " then all lines after the first will be indented by 2 spaces as shown above for --help in ProcessParms

 ... more documentation to come ...